-If your credit report is wrong, write a letter to ask the credit reporting agency to investigate.
+If your credit report is wrong, write a letter to ask the credit reporting agency (CRA, agency) to investigate.
 The agency must investigate your claim within 30 business days.
 The agency will ask the creditor to review its records.
-If the credit reporting agency thinks your claim is “frivolous or irrelevant,” it does not have to investigate.
+If the agency thinks your claim is “frivolous or irrelevant,” it does not have to investigate.
 If the credit reporting agency learns the credit report was wrong, it must correct your report.1 You can use the “investigate my report” letter.

 Negative information can only be on your credit report for a certain amount of time.